 Sudharsana Jeyaraman was born in Kovilpatti, India.
 She studied Architecture in Chennai and, by the time she finished her studies, she was already working as an architect at SSH in Kuwait.

-Sudha graduated at IE School of Architecture and Design from the Master in Architectural Management and Design in March 2017 and she is currently working as an Architect in Populous, in New Dehli.
+Sudha graduated at IE School of Architecture and Design from the Master in Business for Architecture and Design in March 2017 and she is currently working as an Architect in Populous, in New Dehli.

 Sudharsana Jeyaraman, New Delhi (India)

 We asked Sudha about her job and experience at IE and this is what she told us!

 I am currently working on some research in sports, entertainment and design in the Asia Pacific region and on Women in Sports and Entertainment.
 It is a pity that I cannot divulge a lot of information about projects since most of them are confidential at the moment.

 In terms of skills, I would like to think that the right attitude and effective communication are the most important attributes you can possess and are what have helped me get here.
 A person’s skill set is the pursuit of these attributes and is what would take him/her further.

 Populous, where I’m working, has many enthusiastic architects and an encouraging management that is open to innovation.
 It is a growing firm with a lot of interesting opportunities and projects to work on, particularly in sports infrastructure, and convention and exhibition centers.